-Tetherdown Primary School is a "data controller."
+Tetherdown Primary School is a "data controller" of personal data and gathers and uses certain data about you.
 This means that we are responsible for deciding how we hold and use personal information about you.

-Under data protection legislation we are required to notify you of the information contained in this privacy notice.
+We are required under data protection legislation to notify you of the information contained in this privacy notice.
 This notice does not form part of any contract of employment or other contract to provide services and we may update this notice at any time.